CreditCheck Total credit score and monitoring review

 - Limited identity theft insurance.
 It’s insurance only pays for loss due to identity theft if CreditCheck Total does not provide the service it says it will.
 If the provider correctly alerts you, you aren’t covered.

 - No mobile app.
-You can only retrieve information on the CreditCheck Total site.
+Only retrieve information using the CreditCheck Total site.
 Other providers offer mobile apps with special features.

 - Difficult to cancel membership.
 You must call CreditCheck Total to cancel your subscription, and customer reviews cite issues getting a representative on the line.